albertozelaya5/html-css-course/starter/07-Omnifood-Desktop/content/annotations.md

 - Keep the website content `updated over time`.
 If you're working with a client, you can create monthly maintenance contract (ingresos recurrentes 🤑)
 - Install `analytics software` (ej Google Analytics or Fathom) to get statistics about website users.
 This may `inform future changes` in the site structure and content
 - A `blog` that is updated regularly is a good way to keep users coming back, and is also good for SEO

+## Defining and Planning the Project (Steps 1 and 2)

+- `Your first "job"!`
+- `You were hired to design and build a website` for a fictional company called Omnifood
+- Omnifood is startup that uses Ai to create and deliver custom healthy meal plans
+- They provided us with all the content for the website (content.md)